minichate/minichate.github.io/_posts/2015-08-01-how-freshbooks-scales-capybara.markdown

 13 minutes seems pretty good from where we stood several months ago, but is in fact almost **3 times** longer than our goal.
 Hopefully I'll be able to detail how we're going to optimize the total run time down to our target of 5 minutes in a later post!

+<br /><br />
+_I suppose I should also mention that if you're interesting in helping build some world-class testing infrastructure, you might want to [join FreshBooks](http://grnh.se/mwk3s5)!_

 [capybara]:    http://jnicklas.github.io/capybara/
 [parallel cucumber]: https://github.com/grosser/parallel_tests
 [jenkins ec2]: https://wiki.jenkins-ci.org/display/JENKINS/Amazon+EC2+Plugin